tensorflow/tfjs-website/source/tutorials/core-concepts.md

 # Core Concepts in TensorFlow.js

 **TensorFlow.js** is an open source WebGL-accelerated JavaScript library for machine intelligence.
 It brings highly performant machine learning building blocks to your fingertips, allowing you to train neural networks in a browser or run pre-trained models in inference mode.
+See [Getting Started](../index.html#getting-started) for a guide on installing/configuring **TensorFlow.js**.

 **TensorFlow.js** provides low-level building blocks for machine learning as well as a high-level, Keras-inspired API for constructing neural networks.
 Let's take a look at some of the core components of the library.